Laura Terracina: For Who is Enemy to Woman

 You are not perhaps the first, nor second,

-To your own ill, will do what you will,
+Who to your own ill, will do as you will,

 But hold.
-In peace with your woman live:
+In peace with your lady live:

-For behind the Lion, the Lioness doth prowl.
+For close by the Lion, the Lioness doth lie.

 Video recital and song of ‘Chi Nemico è di Donna’